jonavdd/semantic-form/README.md

 4. Follow the suggested options when installing Semantic UI
 5. Change directory to the installed semantic folder and Run Gulp build

-When opening the index.html file you can see the form example
+When opening the index.html file in your browser you can see the form example